EnigmaCurry/curlbomb/README.md

 man-in-the-middle type attacks that can happen with TLS, but you still need to take care that the client command is not modified or eavesdropped before being pasted into the client.

-Note that when the `--ssl` parameter is combined with the `--ssh` parameter, the SSL certificate should be generated for the host running the SSH server rather than the one running curlbomb.
-To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted and curlbomb will decrypt it only when necessary.

 ### Aliases